 Coco is a reminder of what Pixar magic is.
-That being the ability to hit you with an ending so flawless, you will remember it for as long as you live.
+This being the ability to hit you with an ending so flawless, you will remember it for as long as you live.

 To be honest, I wasn’t looking forward to Coco.
 I’m mentally trapped in the late-2000s, you see, when there was always just that one Pixar movie to look forward to every summer.
 To me, the new year-end ones are … secondary?
 They wouldn’t be bad, this is Pixar we’re talking about.
 But these would still be, hmm, secondary?
 Nothing to get hyped up about.